jgoodz/Aion-AVM-Starter-Guide/README.md

 ```
 $> mvn archetype:generate -DarchetypeGroupId=org.aion4j -DarchetypeArtifactId=avm-archetype -DarchetypeVersion=0.5
 ```
 Follow the instruction to enter groupId, artifactId and package information to generate the project.
+(You can put in anything, I suggest you use strings ie. "foo", "bar", etc. as it may have a tendency to confuse numbers for other commands)

 The generated project has a sample HelloAVM contract.